rydmike/flex_color_scheme/README.md

 Below some frequently asked question and answers about using FlexColorScheme.

-## Custom Color Schemes
+## Custom color schemes?

-A `FlexColorScheme` can like Flutter's standard `ColorScheme` be created by specifying all the required color scheme colors.
-However, with `FlexColorScheme` you can also specify only the primary color and get all other colors needed for a complete color scheme computed based the given primary color.
+A `FlexColorScheme` based theme, can like Flutter's standard `ColorScheme` based theme be created by specifying all the required color scheme colors.
+However, with `FlexColorScheme`
+you can also specify only the primary color and get all other colors needed for a complete color scheme computed based the given primary color.